 'Cherish' got it's name February 2014, when guests said they 'cherished' each others company and felt part of a family.

-Over the years we have hosted many events without a permanent base but 2018 saw us move into our new 'home' at OpenWell Life Centre, Southport.
+Over the years we hosted many events without a permanent base, but 2018 saw us move into our new 'home' at OpenWell Life Centre, Southport.

-This has allowed us to provide greater support for those socially isolated or in need of company.
+This allowed us to provide much greater support for those socially isolated or in need of company.

-Our location puts us right in the heart of the local community that we cater to and we provide links to other activities and services.
+Our location puts us right in the heart of the local community that we cater to and we provide links and signpost to other activities and services.